-- (1) Portfolio company was no longer held at period end. - (2) Portfolio company was on PIK-only on non-accrual status at period end, meaning the Company has ceased recognizing PIK interest income on the investment. - (3) Portfolio company debt investments were not on non-accrual status at period end.
+(1) Portfolio company debt investment was not on non-accrual status as of December 31, 2021.
+(2) Portfolio company was on PIK-only non-accrual status at period end, meaning the Company has ceased recognizing PIK interest income on the investment.